More Text-to-Speech (TTS) Flexibility and Cross-Brand Predictability Needed

 - — Styles, at least some styles, must be accommodated.
 This is increasingly important as a website may apply one style in one set of circumstances and another style in another set of circumstances and different styles might expose different content for visualization.
 (For example, a website may expose different text in narrower viewports than it does in wider viewports.
 Even that raises a second issue: The TTS could be applied to any current viewport, but because the rendering is aural a viewport’s width may have little relevance and another criterion may be more logical to apply for TTS.)
 Thus, TTS rendering, to be accurate, must determine which style applies before rendering the resulting content through TTS.

 - — Formality of enunciation varies in life.
 Is the speaker remembering their third-grade teacher’s instructions on precision of pronunciation or is the speaker in a rush?
 Rushed speakers tend to drop a few sounds that usually are not absolutely necessary to comprehension.
 Even speakers not in a rush may normally drop the /r/ or the hard /g/.
-Eye dialect for colloquial pronunciation is generally discouraged in print because its use tends to reflect a biased view of speakers that is rejected by linguists, so to write that kind of eye dialect on a page is usually not an option for a page author and TTS needs another way to identify what otherwise would be that eye dialect and to render it accurately.
+Eye dialect for colloquial pronunciation is generally discouraged in print because its use tends to reflect a biased view of speakers that is rejected by linguists (an unbiased approach, if one would write one speaker’s pronunciation of the first person singular pronoun as “Ah”, would be to write another speaker’s as “Eye” and no one’s as "I”), so to write biased eye dialect on a page is usually not an option for a page author and TTS needs another way to identify what otherwise would be that eye dialect and to render it accurately.

 - — Tonal pitch is common not only in Chinese but also, as noted in a book on acting, in English.
 While the English version may be more subtle, an American broadcast news reporter in World War II, whose scripts were censored by the Nazis applying the language standard of British English, broadcast his scripts with American English nuances that were not clear strictly from the written text but which led the Nazi embassy in Washington to try to get that reporter out of Germany.
 Sarcasm is often communicated through aural nuance as a substitute for rewording.
 (Example: “You went to the moon yesterday, right?”
 “Riiiiight.”)
 Visual writing will usually not show nuances of sound but some method is needed.